keithrbennett/rexe/README.md

 #### Filter Input Mode Memory Considerations

-If you may have more input than would fit in memory, you can do the following:
+If you are using one of the filter modes, and may have more input than would fit in memory, you can do one of the following:

 * use `-ml` (line) mode so you are fed only 1 line at a time
 * use an Enumerator, either by a) specifying the `-me` (enumerator) mode option,